 It's imperative to keep Tuesday evenings open !

-We will have 15 group classes each semester, two of which may be masterclasses in a different location and possibly at a different time.
+We have 15 group classes each semester, two of which may be masterclasses in a different location and possibly at a different time....
 Stay tuned!

-There will also be a few special occasions on Tuesday evenings in which we take part in seasonal events with the Ann Arbor Suzuki Institute.
+There will also be special occasions on Tuesday evenings when we take part in seasonal events with the Ann Arbor Suzuki Institute.
 For these, we will meet at a different location, usually an Ann Arbor middle school.
 It will be announced.
-These usually begin earlier (5:15 or 5:30) and last until 6:30.
+These may begin earlier (5:00 or 5:30) and can last until 6:30.
 Therefore, try to keep Tuesday evenings as open and available as possible throughout the year!

 Each year we may have a number of Masterclasses, of one or two hours in duration.
 These might take place on a Tuesday evening or a Saturday morning, depending on availability of space.
 In a Masterclass, any student who's ready with their piece will have a chance to play, followed by constructive feedback and group work, and then the chance to play part of it again.
 We also do group work based on a technical or musical theme, and play musical games.